Glitched/dotfiles/README.md

 * Brew Packages (and apps with cask)
 * Yabai
 * Skhd (For Yabai)

-## What Will Be Included

 * Karabiner-Elements
-* Ranger
-* Coc Language Support for Neovim
-* Starship

-The future potentially includes VSCode, Emacs, and Vivaldi support.
+The future potentially includes Ranger, Starship, VSCode, Emacs, and Vivaldi support.

 ## Installation